Geoscience students conducting research on a rocky western U.S. landscape

 Graduate students may enter the degree program with a bachelor's degree in geology or a related earth science, or some other field relevant to the intended field of specialization.
 In addition to meeting the minimum admission requirements of the Graduate School, candidates must have had one year each of college chemistry, physics, and calculus.
 Graduate students in paleobiology are allowed to substitute statistics courses for the calculus requirement.
 A student entering the program with an undergraduate degree in geology is expected to have completed a 6–8 credit course in geologic field mapping.

 Applicants will not normally be admitted with deficiencies in more than two one-semester courses in the required cognate subjects (for example, a prospective student could be missing one semester of physics and one semester of calculus).
 Such deficiencies should be removed within the first year of graduate study.
 A deficiency in field geology normally must be removed before commencing graduate study.
-Promising students with excessive deficiencies may be advised to take courses as a Special student before becoming eligible to enter graduate studies.
-They cannot, however, receive financial aid while a Special student.
+Promising students with excessive deficiencies may be advised to take courses as a University Special student before becoming eligible to enter graduate studies.
+They cannot, however, receive financial aid while a University Special student.

 Graduate School Resources